Assistant Coach, U.S. National Under-17 Team

 Phone: (734) 327-9251, ext.
 313

-John Gruden enters his second season at USA Hockey’s National Team Development Program and will serve as assistant coach for the U.S. National Under-17 Team.
+John Gruden enters his third season as assistant coach at USA Hockey’s National Team Development Program.

-During the 2011-12 season, Gruden helped guide the U.S. National Under-18 Team to a gold medal at the 2012 International Ice Hockey Federation Men’s World Under-18 Championship in Brno, Czech Republic.
-Additionally, Gruden served behind the bench as assistant coach as the U.S. claimed a first-place finish at the 2011 Four Nations Tournament in Monthey, Switzerland.
+Gruden also helped coach the U.S. National Under-18 Team to a gold medal at the 2012 International Ice Hockey Federation Men’s Under-18 World Championship.

-Prior to his time with the NTDP, Gruden served as head coach and director of player personnel for the Oakland (Mich.)
+Prior to his time with the NTDP, Gruden was head coach and director of player personnel for the Oakland (Mich.)
 Junior Grizzlies AAA hockey team.
-The Virginia, Minn., native was also head coach at Stoney Creek (Mich.)
+The Virginia, Minn., native also was head coach at Stoney Creek (Mich.)
 High School (2007-10) and Brother Rice Prep School (2005-07) in Bloomfield Hills, Mich.

-Gruden was a four-year standout at Ferris State University, (1990-94) where he played in 155 games and amassed 104 points (40-64).
-He became the first NCAA Division I All-American in Ferris State Athletics history as a result of being named to the American Hockey Coaches Association’s (AHCA) All-America Team in 1993-94.
-He also was the first Bulldog player in 12 years to achieve Central Collegiate Hockey Association (CCHA) First-Team honors and finished as the runner-up for the CCHA’s Player of the Year Award.
+Gruden was a four-year standout at Ferris State University (1990-94).
+In 1993-94, he became the first NCAA Division I All-American in Ferris State Athletics history after being named to the American Hockey Coaches Association’s All-America Team.
+He was the first Bulldog in 12 years to receive Central Collegiate Hockey Association First-Team honors and finished as the runner-up for the CCHA’s Player of the Year Award.

-Gruden played junior hockey for the United States Hockey League’s Waterloo Black Hawks where he earned Defenseman of the Year honors in 1990.
-He notched seven goals and collected 39 assists in 47 games played that season.
+Gruden played junior hockey for the United States Hockey League’s Waterloo Black Hawks where he was named Defenseman of the Year in 1990.